 Correct placement into the first math course is an important step to a student’s success at OU.
 Students thrive in a course that is challenging, but not beyond a student's current abilities.
-The Math Placement Assessment (ALEKS) will be available for new summer or fall 2019 admits on March 1, 2019.
+The Math Placement Assessment (ALEKS) is now available for new summer or fall 2019 admits.

 The Mathematics Placement Process